Solar Panels Costs, Tax Credits, Incentives & Rebates

 To offset 100% of electricity purchased from a utility, most houses would need 25-30 panels.
 A solar panel typically produces about one kilowatt-hour (kWh) per day, so if your daily kWh usage is 30, you would need 30 solar panels to generate all of your energy needs.

-Clearly larger solar systems with more panels and energy generated will cost more than smaller solar systems.
-As discussed above, the price per watt is lower for a larger solar system, but the total price will typically be higher the more panels you have installed.
+Clearly larger solar systems with more panels will generate more energy but cost more compared to smaller solar systems.
+As discussed above, the price per watt is lower for a larger solar system, but the total price will typically be higher as the total watts of your system is bigger.
 Another factor to consider is while a larger solar panel system may cost more upfront, it will save you more money over time.
 Most states mandate that utilities pay you for the excess power you generate above what you use.
-This is called net metering and is one incentive to install an adequate large system, as you will earn money for electricity you push back into the grid.
+This is called net metering and in Washington you can receive a 1 to 1 credit for excess energy.
+Other states provide a third of a credit back for any solar energy not consumed at home which makes Washington a great place to go solar!
 In general, discussing your goals with your solar contractor is important to determine the best size solar system for your house.

 Roof Characteristics for Solar Panels